William Friedkin: Director of The Exorcist and The French Connection dies aged 87

 - Published

-William Friedkin, director of the classic horror film The Exorcist, died on Monday at the age of 87, US media report.
+William Friedkin, director of the classic horror film The Exorcist, died on Monday at the age of 87.

-His wife told The Hollywood Reporter he had died in Los Angeles, the outlet reported.
+His widow Sherry Lansing told the BBC through tears: "He had a wonderful life.
+He was almost 88 - he has a new movie coming out.

+"He was the most wonderful husband in the world.
+He was the most wonderful father in the world.
+He had a big wonderful, life.
+There was no dream unfulfilled."

 His other famous films included crime thriller The French Connection, which won five Academy Awards including best director.